Hastings line: Background

 The engineer in charge of the construction was Peter W. Barlow and the contractors were Messrs.
 Hoof & Son.
 In April 1845 the SER decided that the branch would be double track.
 A 410 yd tunnel was required 44 ch after leaving Tunbridge.
 This was named "Somerhill Tunnel" after the nearby mansion.
 A mile and 54 chains (2.70 km) after leaving Somerhill Tunnel, a 270 yd viaduct was required.
 Southborough Viaduct stands 40 ft high and has 26 arches.
 A temporary station was built at Tunbridge Wells as the 823 yd Wells Tunnel was still under construction.
 It was 4 mi 7 ch from Tunbridge.
 The temporary station subsequently became a goods station.
 The first train, comprising four locomotives and 26 carriages, arrived at Tunbridge Wells on 19 September.
 Trains from Tunbridge had to reverse before starting the climb to Somerhill Tunnel, as there was no facing junction at Tunbridge.
 This situation was to remain until 1857, when a direct link was built at a cost of £5,700.
 The old link remained in use until c.
 1913.

 The SER was granted permission to build a line from Ashford in Kent to St Leonards, East Sussex in 1845.
-The LBSC reached St Leonards from the following year.
-This gave the LBSC a shorter route to than the SERs route, then still under construction.
+The LB&SCR reached St Leonards from the following year.
+This gave the LB&SCR a shorter route to than the SER's route, then still under construction.
 The SER sought permission to extend their branch from Tunbridge Wells across the High Weald to reach Hastings.
 Authorisation for the construction of a 25 mi 60 ch line to Hastings was obtained on 18 June 1846, Parliament deemed the line between Ashford and St Leonards to be of military strategic importance.
 Therefore, they stipulated that this line was to be completed before any extension was built from Tunbridge Wells.
 The extension into Tunbridge Wells opened on 25 November 1846 without any public ceremony.
 In 1847, the SER unsuccessfully challenged the condition that the line between Ashford and St Leonards be completed first.
-That line was opened in 1851, passing through Hastings and making an end-on junction with the LBSC line from Lewes.
+That line was opened in 1851, passing through Hastings and making an end-on junction with the LB&SCR line from Lewes.